Our Locations

 Specter, known for his tenacity and an impeccable attention to detail, has set records in other medical-malpractice cases.
 In 2000, he won the then-largest medical malpractice verdict in Pennsylvania history for David Caruso, a 20-year-old who was left in a near-vegetative state after receiving negligent care at a Philadelphia hospital.
 Specter demonstrated his ability to captivate a courtroom in that case, giving a closing speech in which he spoke for Caruso in the first-person, as if he were the young man who would never be able to again enjoy life's simple pleasures.
 Many in the courtroom were moved to tears, including members of the jury, which awarded $49.6 million.

-Among his most well known cases, Specter in 2001 won an unusually large settlement in a suit involving a defective BB gun that badly brain damaged and led to the death of a teenage boy.
+Among his most well-known cases, Specter in 2001 won an unusually large settlement -- reported in the news media at about $18 million -- in a suit involving a defective BB gun that badly brain damaged and led to the death of a teenage boy.
 The Mahoney case, and Specter's investigation of the gun, resulted in an exposé on the ABC program 20/20 featuring Specter and led the U.S. Consumer Product Safety Commission to seek the recall of 7.4 million defective Daisy BB guns.
+The case was the subject of the book Two Boys.

 In another case, this one involving the death of a pedestrian run down by a speeding Philadelphia police car, Specter won not only monetary compensation for his client but also important reform for Philadelphia citizens.
 The Gillyard/Rich case resulted in a $2.45 million settlement against the city under the Civil Rights Act, sparking the police commissioner to mandate extensive training and make driving rule changes to improve police and civilian safety.

-In 2003, Specter, along with Andy Youman, won a $20 million compensatory verdict for 19-year-old Hugh Gallagher IV, who was catastrophically injured when nurses at Temple University Hospital failed to respond in time to his blocked airway.
-After the verdict, Specter prevailed in two appeals before Pennsylvania Superior Court, and the verdict was upheld finally — with interest — when the U.S. Supreme Court refused to hear the case in November 2007.
+In 2003, Specter won a $20 million compensatory verdict for 19-year-old Hugh Gallagher IV, who was catastrophically injured when nurses at Temple University Hospital failed to respond in time to his blocked airway.
+After the verdict, Specter prevailed in two appeals before Pennsylvania Superior Court, and the verdict was upheld finally — with interest — when the U.S. Supreme Court refused to hear the case in 2007.

-In 2004, Specter tried a case in Luzerne County in which he won a $19.1 million verdict for a Hazleton woman struck by a careless driver while she was working as a flagger at a construction site.
+In 2004, he won a $19.1 million verdict for a Hazleton woman struck by a careless driver while she was working as a flagger at a construction site.
 Teresa McManamon suffered serious injuries that left her unable to care for herself or her three children.
 The verdict was paid in full in 2007 following appeal.

 In a retrial of the punitive damages only in the White v.
 Ford case, Specter in 2004 again won a major verdict against Ford following a two-week trial in Reno, Nev.
 The jury awarded $52 million.
-The verdict was again appealed and the case was eventually settled.
+The verdict was again appealed and the case was settled in 2008.

 Later in 2004, Specter won a jury verdict for Nicholas Woolfolk, a two-year-old boy who fell from a window at his Philadelphia apartment complex after a screen popped out of its casing.
 The child suffered brain damage and blindness in one eye.
 Because of a pre-verdict agreement, the child received $12.25 million.

-And a few months later, Specter, along with Youman and Lisa Dagostino, won a $7.8 million jury verdict for the family of a baby who suffered brain damage after being improperly resuscitated after birth, going nine minutes without a breath or a heartbeat.
+A few months later, Specter, along with Lisa Dagostino, won a $7.8 million jury verdict for the family of a baby who suffered brain damage after being improperly resuscitated after birth, going nine minutes without a breath or a heartbeat.
 The verdict was paid in full.
 The medical malpractice verdict in Briggs v.
-UPMC Shadyside Hospital set a record for a medical malpractice case in Allegheny County.
+UPMC Shadyside Hospital set a record for a medical malpractice verdict in Allegheny County.
 This record was broken by Specter in 2007.

 In a defamation case, Specter, with partner Tom Kline, represented noted Philadelphia criminal defense attorney Richard Sprague in a suit filed against radio personality Howard Eskin.
 Eskin alleged that Sprague had paid off a witness to change his testimony in the Allan Iverson prosecution.
 The case was settled in 2004 with Eskin making a public apology and being suspended from the radio show for 30 days.
 His employer, Infinity Broadcasting, also agreed to pay "substantial" compensation to Sprague.
 (Click here for more on the story.)